Skip to Content

 Usage

-Start Extraction
+Start Extracting

 npx tw-patch extract

-Nodejs API
+Node.js API

-import { TailwindcssPatcher } from 'tailwindcss-patch' const twPatcher = new TailwindcssPatcher(/* options */) // Perform the patch action twPatcher.patch() // Get all contexts at runtime twPatcher.getContexts() // Get all classes generated by tailwindcss utilities twPatcher.getClassSet()
+import { TailwindcssPatcher } from 'tailwindcss-patch' const twPatcher = new TailwindcssPatcher(/* options */) // Perform patch action twPatcher.patch() // Get all contexts at runtime twPatcher.getContexts() // Get all classes generated by tailwindcss utilities twPatcher.getClassSet()

 The core of this phase is to obtain the .tw-patch/tw-class-list.json file.